There Will Be No ‘Soft Landing’ for the Global South

 Federal Reserve Chairman Jerome Powell speaks at a press conference in Washington on September 21, 2022 (Sipa photo by Yuri Gripas via AP Images).

-The Federal Reserve cut benchmark interest rates by half a percentage point yesterday, signaling its confidence that inflation in the country has been effectively tamed.
+The Federal Reserve cut the benchmark interest rate by half a percentage point yesterday, signaling its confidence that inflation in the country has been effectively tamed.
 With inflation continuing to fall for months, the Fed explained its move as a response to gathering concerns over the potential impact of high interest rates on employment.
 (New York Times)

 Our Take